Steve McDaniel: Membership in associations

 McDaniel has membership in several organizations promoting tourism, commerce, and Southern historic preservation.

 McDaniel joined the John B. Ingram Sons of Confederate Veterans Camp No. 219 during 1981.

 McDaniel also is a member of the Civil War Preservation Trust, the Tennessee Civil War Preservation Association, commissioner and former chair of Douglas Henry State Museum Commission, and serves as a board member and director of the Tennessee History for Kids, Inc. publishing non-profit.

-McDaniel was also on the board of directors of the American Legislative Exchange Council (ALEC), a national association of legislators, a member of the National Rifle Association, the Tennessee Restaurant Association, and the National Restaurant Association.
+McDaniel was also on the board of directors of the American Legislative Exchange Council (ALEC), a national association of legislators.

-McDaniel is a member of the Church of Christ and he is also an U.S. Civil War re-enactor.